 Training for unique and specific safety items must be performed and documented by the principal investigator.
 EHS has the authority to insist on changes or edits of such documents to ensure compliance with the University’s safety procedures.

-Once a semester, EHS will provide a report to the Vice President for Technology and Security, to the Vice President for Research and Economic Development, and to the Provost and Vice President for Academic Affairs, or their respective successors, on the state of compliance with lab safety and training requirements by employees.
+Once a semester, EHS will provide a report to the Chair of the Emergency Management Team, the Vice President for Technology and Security, the Vice President for Research and Economic Development, and to the Provost and Vice President for Academic Affairs, Vice President for Finance and Budget, or their respective successors, on the state of compliance with lab safety and training requirements by employees.

 Responsible Administrator

-The Vice President for Technology and Security, or their designee, is responsible for annual and ad hoc review of this policy and its procedures.
+The Vice President and General Counsel and the Vice President for Technology and Security, or their designees, are responsible for annual and ad hoc review of this policy and its procedures.
 The University President is responsible for approval of this policy.

 SOURCE: Approved by President on (date)__________.